igurel/securityscan/README.md

 # Linux Security Hardening Scanning Tool
 ## Introduction ##
 **securityscan.py** is a tool written in Python and checks the followig Linux security hardening options:
 * checks the Linux kernel config options (according to the list given by [the Kernel Self Protection Project](https://kernsec.org/wiki/index.php/Kernel_Self_Protection_Project)).
-The black list and other configuration options are configurable in policy.json
+The options are configurable in *policy.json*
 * checks loaded kernel modules
   * shows the number of dynamically loaded modules
   * alerts if blacklisted modules are loaded